jaspriyaaa/Daily-Report/README.md

 *Bash* — The Workhorse:

-The most popular shell out there, packed with features like command history and scripting power.
+The most popular shell out there.
 It’s the everyday hero of Linux and macOS users.

 *Sh* — The Classic: